SanPen/GridCal/README.md

 Files matching `*_test.py` are not executed; they were not formatted specifically for `pytest` but were mostly done for manual testing and documentation purposes.

-Additional tests should be developped for each new and existing feature. `pytest` should be run before each commit to prevent easily detectable bugs.
+Additional tests should be developed for each new and existing feature. `pytest` should be run before each commit to prevent easily detectable bugs.